spine-tools/SpineOpt.jl/docs/src/advanced_concepts/decomposition.md

 ## Reporting dual values:

 To report the dual of a constraint, one can add an output item with the corresponding constraint name (e.g. `constraint_nodal_balance`) and add that to a report.
 This will cause the corresponding constraint's relaxed problem marginal value will be reported in the output DB.
-When adding a constraint name as an output we need to preface the actual constraint name with "constraint_" to avoid ambiguity with variable names (e.g. `units_available`).
-So to report the marginal value of `units_available` we add an output object called "constraint_units_available".
+When adding a constraint name as an output we need to preface the actual constraint name with `constraint_` to avoid ambiguity with variable names (e.g. `units_available`).
+So to report the marginal value of `units_available` we add an output object called `constraint_units_available`.

-To report the `reduced_cost()` for a variable which is the marginal value of the associated active bound or fix constraints on that variable, one can add an output object with the variable name prepended by "bound_".
-So, to report the units_on reduced_cost value, one would create an output item called "bound_units_on".
+To report the `reduced_cost()` for a variable which is the marginal value of the associated active bound or fix constraints on that variable, one can add an output object with the variable name prepended by `bound_`.
+So, to report the units_on reduced_cost value, one would create an output item called `bound_units_on`.
 If added to a report, this will cause the reduced cost of units_on in the final fixed LP to be written to the output db.
 Finally, if any constraint duals or reduced_cost values are requested via a report, calculate_duals is set to true and the final fixed LP solve is triggered.

 ## Using Decomposition